open-gamma-ray-astro/gamma-astro-data-formats/source/skymaps/healpix/index.rst

 * Model maps and cubes (the Fermi IEM and other diffuse emission components).

-The format defines a ``SKYMAP`` BINTABLE for storing a sequence of image slices (*bands*) and a :ref:`hpx_bands_table` to store the geometry and selection parameters for each band.
+The format defines a :ref:`hpx_skymap_table` for storing a sequence of image slices (*bands*) and a :ref:`hpx_bands_table` to store the geometry and coordinate mapping for each band.
 A band can represent any selection on non-spatial coordinates such as energy, time, or FoV angle.
-The most common use-case is to have a sequence of bands representing energy bins (for counts maps) or energy nodes (for source or model maps).
-To allow for backwards compatibility with existing HEALPix format conventions the specification defines optional :ref:`hpx_ebounds_table` and :ref:`hpx_energies_table` to store bin edges or nodes for integral or differential cubes in energy.
+The most common use-case is a sequence of bands representing energy bins (for counts maps) or energy nodes (for source or model maps).

 There are three primary HEALPix map formats which use different table structures for mapping table entries to HEALPix pixel and band: